 A new stadium in Atlanta, Georgia is pursuing several sustainability certifications.
 Source: USGBC.org

-22 July 2021 – by Eric Koons
+21 June 2022 – by Eric Koons

 Environmental Sustainability of Sports Facilities

-Net-Zero Emissions Targets in Sport Organizations
+Net-Zero Emissions Targets in Sport Organisations

 Octopus Energy is one of the leading green energy companies in the UK and holds a 7.5% market share.
 They are also sponsors for the Arsenal Football Club and have helped the club install solar panels throughout their stadium.
-Additionally, Octopus Energy provides benefits and savings for Arsenal fans, which ultimately increases public awareness of renewable energy, improves the green image of Arsenal, and provides more sales for Octopus Energy.
+Additionally, Octopus Energy provides benefits and savings for Arsenal fans, which ultimately increases public awareness of renewable energy, improves the green image of Arsenal, and increases sales for Octopus Energy.

-Sport Governing Bodies Must Look to Environmental Sustainability
+Sport Governing Bodies Must Be Greener

 Sustainability in Sports: Tokyo 2021 and Heat

-Asian Sports Events and the Environmental Impact of Politics
+The Opportunity for Asian Sports Events and the Environmental Impact of Politics

 by Eric Koons